jakob-bagterp/colorist-for-python/docs/index.md

 ---
-title: Add Color to Your Terminal with Colorist for Python 🌈
+title: Add Color to Your Terminal
 description: Colorist is a lightweight Python package that makes it easy and fast to print colored text in the terminal.
 ---